camunda/camunda-docs/versioned_docs/version-8.1/self-managed/zeebe-deployment/operations/backpressure.md

 #### AIMD

 AIMD (Additive increase/multiplicative decrease) calculates the limit based on the configured _requestTimeout_.
-When the RTT for a request _requestTimeout_, the limit is increased by 1.
+When the RTT for a request is faster than _requestTimeout_, the limit is increased by 1.
 When the RTT is longer than _requestTimeout_, the limit will be reduced according to the configured _backoffRatio_.